zaphosting/docs/docs/vserver-windows-vrising.md

 In the ServerHostSettings.json File you can make general changes.
 Like defining the Ports, a Server Description, the SaveInterval and for example the Gameserver Password.
-I have changed the Name from the Server in there to "ZAP Hosting Test Server".
+I have changed the Name from the Server in there to "ZAP-Hosting Test Server".

 To start the Server you can make a doubleclick on the start_server_example.bat File.